 Besides having to construct a cupola the world has never seen, Brunelleschi also hat to put up with a lot of intrigues and schemes orchestrated but none lesser than Lorenzo Ghiberti himself, his greatest rival and Duomo co-supervisor.

 Ghiberti managed to install only a few of the beams when Filippo miraculously healed.
-He returned and declared Ghiberti’s work incompetent and dangerous to the structure, so much so that the beams had to be taken off and reinstalled.
+He returned and declared Ghiberti’s work incompetent and dangerous to the structure, so much so that the workers had take off and reinstal the beams.
 Nobody can confirm if the story is true.
 However, that year the official records changed listing Brunelleschi the sole inventor and director of the cupola.
 Also, later his wages rose to 100 florins a year, while Ghiberti continued receiving the former 36 florins.

 Filippo Brunelleschi passed away from a sudden illness in April 1446, and Florence gave him the farewell he deserved.
 He was buried inside the cathedral, in the crypt, where the memorial plaque talks about his “divine intellect.”
 This a grand honor as before Brunelleschi, architects, no matter how gifted, were considered not more than humble craftsmen in the eyes of divinity.